 3. Where children's behaviour is particularly challenging and they seriously break the Golden Rules, a Yellow Card will be issued.
-Yellow Cards are for behaviours that require a more serious sanction than the loss of Golden Time.
+Yellow Cards are for behaviours that require a more serious sanction than 'time in' with their teacher.

-The decision to issue a yellow card will be made by a teacher or Higher Level Teaching Assistant (HLTA).
+The decision to issue a yellow card will be made by the child's class teacher or in discussion with support staff and the class teacher.
 Yellow Cards can be issued during lessons, break or lunchtimes.
-Teaching assistants can make recommendations to teachers about the issuing of a Yellow Card.